 - USA: The United States has 11 aircraft carriers, the largest of any country in the world.
 The US has 10 Nimitz class aircraft carriers and 1 Ford class carrier.

-Why are There So Few Aircraft Carriers in the World?
+Why There Are So Few Aircraft Carriers in the World

 Aircraft carriers are extremely expensive to build and require additional naval ships to properly function in combat.